coreos/docs/kubernetes/service-dependencies.md

       name: redis-pod-port
 ```

-The above application container specifies an init container which continuously pings the `redis-service`; once it successfully reaches that service the init-container exists and the pod which depends on redis continues to be spun up.
+The above application container specifies an init container which continuously pings the `redis-service`.
+Once it successfully reaches that service, the init-container exists and the pod that depends on redis can continue.

-You can test this by creating the writing the above into a file `app.yaml` and monitoring the startup process of the pod.
+You can test this by writing the above into a file `app.yaml` and monitoring the startup process of the pod.

 ```
 $ kubectl create -f app.yaml